 Our oldest campers on camp and these kids pass on the camp spirit and traditions that Cherokee and Mohican campers aspire to be one day.
 Our Navajo program allows for personal growth, independent thinking, and incredible relationship building.
 Our program presents new experiences that these teens are ready and excited for.
 Navajo camp is when our campers begin their travel component to their Chenny experience.
 In addition to the local day trips, Navajo campers get to experience the following:

-- Seniors – 2 day trip to Hershey Park and a 2 day trip to Aquatopia
+- Seniors – 2 day trip to Hershey Park and a 2 day trip to Dorney Park

-- Supers – 5 day trip to Virginia/Philadelphia and a 5 day trip to Vermont/Boston
+- Supers – 3 day trip to Virginia Beach and a 4 day trip to Vermont/Boston

-- GC’s – 10 day trip to the West Coast (Los Angeles, Las Vegas, Grand Canyon, Phoenix) and a 5 day trip to Cape Cod
+- GC’s – 8 day trip to Los Angeles, Las Vegas, Grand Canyon, and Phoenix

-- CIT’s – 4 day trip to Lake George
+- CIT’s – 3 day trip to Lake George, 2 day trip to Hershey Park, and camping